This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Best Jasper Hike Views

-It’s more gradual if you hike it counterclockwise and hike back down on the steep part compared to hiking the steep part and then gradually go downhill.
+It’s more gradual if you hike it counterclockwise and hike back down on the steep part, compared to hiking the steep part and then gradually going downhill.

 Tip #1: This is bear country.
-Make sure to make lots of noise by talking with your family members or partner or yelling “bear bear bear we don’t want to see you” to let the bears know that you are sharing their space while hiking.
+Make sure to make lots of noise by talking with your partner to let the bears know that you are sharing their space while hiking.

-Tip #2: We had a picture taken on the grass, just off the trail but generally, please stay on the trails to prevent erosion and encourage plants to keep growing.
+Tip #2: We had a picture taken on the grass, just off the trail.
+However, generally, please stay on the trails to prevent erosion and encourage plants to continue growing.
 If you see small plants, don’t step on them.
 We want to preserve our beautiful landscapes for years to come.

 Fall Hikes

-For more picturesque views, check out 4 Best Larch Hikes in the fall.
-Fall Experiences Near me might also be of interest to you as summer hikes wrap up in early September.
+For more picturesque views, check out the 4 Best Larch Hikes in the fall.
+Fall Experiences Near Me might also be of interest to you as summer hikes wrap up in early September.
 We did this hike on the September long weekend.

 Final Thoughts

 These are the best hikes in the Jasper area.
-The trails offer a variety of lengths and difficulties and breathtaking views.
-Focus on what matters in life and make time to spend outside with your family or partner enjoying hiking in the Canadian Rockies.
+The trails offer a variety of lengths and difficulties, along with breathtaking views.
+Focus on what matters in life and make time to spend outdoors with your partner, enjoying the beauty of hiking in the Canadian Rockies.
 Your mental and physical health will benefit from the time you’ve devoted to exercising.
 You get to explore new landscapes that you might not have seen before.
-Enjoy the conversations and discoveries you’ll have here in Alberta with your loved-ones and people you meet on the road.
+Enjoy the conversations and discoveries you’ll have here in Alberta with your loved ones and people you meet on the road.
 The best part is that you’ll make amazing memories to cherish for years to come.
 Go out and have fun!
 What are you waiting for?
 If you’re looking for more adventures, 2022 Edmonton fun day trips should have you covered.

 Leave a Reply